Julio Jones rebounds from injury to deliver impressive, terrifying performance

 Jones wouldn’t hear talk of taking it easy, taking plays off.
 “It’s not about me.
 I’m out here with 53 other guys,” he said.
 “If I can get out there and move around, I’m going to do it.
 It’s easy to sit down and quit on yourself, but when you’re doing it for other people, other people’s families, you’ve got to do it.”

 They did it.
-From the opening drive, Jones and Sanu, along with fellow receiver Taylor Gabriel and a supporting cast of seemingly hundreds, rolled out the full Falcons assault, running the Packers’ defense up and down the field, breaking them down bit by bit.
+From the opening drive, Jones and Sanu, along with fellow receiver Taylor Gabriel and a supporting cast of seemingly hundreds, rolled out the full Falcons assault, running the Packers up and down the field, breaking them down bit by bit.

 “We definitely had them shook early on,” he said.
 “Sanu made a few plays, so they tried to take Sanu away from us.
 Then I make a few plays, then [Taylor] Gabriel makes a few plays, then we’d run the ball.
 It was gassing them a little bit.
 Those guys started looking at each other, and right then we knew we had them.”